 Health Professions Application Timeline

-The deadline to join the Health Professions Committee for this application cycle is February 1, 2018.
-Anyone wishing to join after February 1st will need special permission from the Director, Barbara Fuller.
+The deadline to enter the Health Professions Committee process for this application cycle is January 15, 2018.
+Anyone wishing to the process after this date will need special permission from the Director, Barbara Fuller.

 *Dates are listed for students interested in applying for 2019 matriculation to medical or dental school and plan to go through the Health Professions Committee (HPC) Process.
 NOTE: Veterinary school applicants do not need a committee letter, and letters of evaluation are uploaded directly into VMCAS.
 But all veterinary school applicants should meet with an advisor to discuss the unique veterinary school application process.

 Re-applicants should email Barbara Fuller directly about the required steps.